 Best known as the origin of the world famous Oktoberfest, Munich is one of the best places to visit in Germany with a great culture scene.
 Munich is home to several sophisticated opera houses and theaters like the National Theatre.
 The city center is an attractive blend of classic and modern architecture, teeming in historic churches, medieval walls and royal palaces as well as bustling shopping centers and nightlife venues.
 Munich’s Oktoberfest began in 1810 with a royal wedding celebration.
 Today, this famous beer festival draws millions of visitors every year to take part in the revelry that involves several gigantic beer tents, delicious Bavarian food and millions of liters of beer.

-See Also: Where to Stay in Munich
+See Also: Top Things to Do in Munich

 A federal state and the capital city of Germany, Berlin is widely associated with its World War II history and former division of East and West Germany by the Berlin Wall during the Cold War.
 Since the fall of the historic wall in 1989, Berlin today is now a vast, unified city diverse in ethnic groups and abundant in sightseeing attractions, culture and nightlife.
 Many tourists are drawn to Berlin’s famous historic structures, which include the Brandenburg Gate and the Reichstag.
 Although most of the Berlin Wall was demolished, there are some portions still standing near Checkpoint Charlie and Reichstag.

-See Also: Where to Stay in Berlin
+See Also: Top Things to Do in Berlin